 As a precaution, doctors will only administer this treatment in a fully equipped surgical center.
 This safeguard allows patients to be constantly monitored by medical staff.
 It also allows nurses and doctors to intervene quickly if patients experience any medical complications during or after the procedure.

 Once they are admitted and the procedure begins, patients can expect to be sedated for 30 to 90 minutes.
 This brief sedation allows doctors to administer a medication called naloxone, which is an opioid antagonist that helps wean patients from medications like hydrocodone and oxycodone.

 It also eliminates patients’ physical dependencies for these substances.
 When they wake up from sedation, patients should have no cravings for the drugs to which they were once addicted.

-Nonetheless, they are required to stay overnight in the surgical center for observation, and then spend a few days recovering at a retreat center, before they are allowed to be discharged and return home.
+Nonetheless, they are required to stay overnight in the surgical center for observation, and then spend a couple of days recovering at a residential recovery facility, before they are allowed to be discharged and return home.
 Their stay permits their physicians and nurses to monitor them during the procedure itself as well as administer any post-procedure care required to make their recoveries successful.

 Rapid Opiate Detoxification Precautions

 As with any medical procedure, patients should take several precautions before undergoing rapid opiate detoxification.
 First, they should ensure that the center at which they will receive this treatment is fully accredited and that the staff is trained in the procedure.

 Second, they should make sure that they have a few days to devote to this process between consultation, the procedure itself, and recovery at the retreat center.
 They should take time off from work or school if needed.